Wariar/Extensions/README.md

 # Extensions
+Extensions are helpful to improve development time and code readability.
+Below are some useful ones.
 ## Transfrom Extensions
-Below are the transform extensions available:

 1. **MoveToX**: Moves the transform **x** units in X axis in **t** time.
  ``` cs
 public static IEnumerator MoveToX(this Transform transform, float distanceToMoveinX, float time, AnimationCurve curve = null)